src-d/blog/content/post/hercules.v4.md

 ### Merging results

-This feature is useful for those who want to join the analysis several Git repositories together.
+This feature is useful for those who want to join the analyses of several Git repositories together.
 It works only with the binary result format (Protocol Buffers).

 ```